iiotntust/1121robot/50_quiz/readme.md

 -	[ ] F. Illustrate the wiring diagram connecting the I/O box to the Robot I/O port.
 -	[ ] G. All above

-Part II: Hardware and coordinates (20 quizzes) Manipulator, controller, work cell, fixtures, schematic, wiring, etc. (EPSON installation and maintenance manuals)
+## :pencil: Part II: Hardware and coordinates (20 quizzes)
+Manipulator, controller, work cell, fixtures, schematic, wiring, etc. (EPSON installation and maintenance manuals)

 1. Which components/sockets/connector name below is not correct?